- Written by Dr.Mehmet Demircioglu

 Temple planning should follow the whole face and hairline, not only fill the lowest visible corner.

-Can medication change the temple surgery decision?
+Medication can change the temple surgery decision

 Medication does not create a new donor area, but it can change the stability of the hair around the transplant.
 If native hair behind the temples is miniaturizing, surgery alone may not protect the overall frame.
 The transplanted corners may grow while the untreated hair behind them becomes thinner.